aio-libs/aiokafka/docs/consumer.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Storing *offsets* in Kafka is optional, you can store offsets in another place and use ``consumer.seek()`` API to start from saved possition.
+Storing *offsets* in Kafka is optional, you can store offsets in another place and use ``consumer.seek()`` API to start from saved position.
 The primary use case for this is allowing the application to store both the offset and the results of the consumption in the same system in a way that both the results and offsets are stored atomically.
-For example if we save aggregated by `key` counts in Redis::
+For example, if we save aggregated by `key` counts in Redis::

     import json